GoogleCloudPlatform/spinnaker-for-gcp/ci/JENKINS.md

 1. Run [setup_properties.sh](../scripts/install/setup_properties.sh).

 1. Make the resulting properties file available to the installation script as it executes the Jenkins job.
-   You can use the [Credentials plug-in](https://wiki.jenkins.io/display/JENKINS/Credentials+Plugin), or use a secrets-management solution (like [Hashicorp Vault](https://www.vaultproject.io/) and configure Jenkins to read it from there.
+In this example, the properties file has been uploaded to the Jenkins server using the [Credentials plug-in](https://wiki.jenkins.io/display/JENKINS/Credentials+Plugin).
+It is made accessible to the job by binding the file to the PROPERTIES variable.
+Alternatively, you can use a secrets-management solution (like [Hashicorp Vault](https://www.vaultproject.io/) and configure Jenkins to read it from there.

 ### Configure the Jenkins job